Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/570-scorecard.md

 }
 ```

-### Checks
+### Rule Checks

-Each check is a selector against the XML tree of the testreport.xml using XPath.
-Rule checks can only have a `selector` or a `selectorId`, not both.
-Everything selected must be either true or false, a number or a text, or a list of text nodes that later can match a regular expression.
+Each rule check is a selector against the XML tree of the report's `testreport.xml` file using an *XPath* expression.
+Rule checks can either have a `selector` or a `selectorId` property, not both.
+All that is selected by the XPath expression must be either a boolean value (`true` or `false`), a number or some text.

-Here are a few examples for checks:
+Here are a few examples for rule checks:

 ```javascript
 "checks" : [